bsolomon1124/misc/mdtest.md

 Let me count the ways.

 # Separation lines
 You can use three or more of: hyphens, asterisks, or underscores.
 Note that headers in markdown automatically have a thin separation line underneath.
 Note that this text itself needs a newline under it prior to the '---'.
+I.e., make sure to have a blank line above hyphens unless you'd like it to indicate a header.

 ---
 Hyphens